unoplatform/uno/doc/articles/features/barometer.md

 # Barometer

 > [!TIP]
-> This article covers Uno-specific information for Barometer.
+> This article covers Uno-specific information for `Barometer`.
 For a full description of the feature and instructions on using it, consult the UWP documentation: https://docs.microsoft.com/en-us/uwp/api/windows.devices.sensors.barometer

  * The `Windows.Devices.Sensors.Barometer` class allows measuring pressure in hectopascals (hPa).